Last updated on August 12th, 2019

 But what if I told you that it was possible to reduce the day to day chaos?
 GASP!

-So, save yourself the insanity this year, plan in advance and rock some of these back to school hacks to make the routine just a little smoother!
+So, save yourself the insanity this year, plan in advance and rock some of these back to school hacks to stay organized and make the routine just a little smoother!

 One of the biggest causes of eye twitches in my opinion is getting the kids fed, dressed and out the door in a non-crazy time frame (surely ninety minutes is plenty!).